Saturday, January 20, 2024

 Mom had taken a job teaching fourth grade in Olympia, not too far from Seattle but far enough that she needed to stay there during the week.

 She’d gone back to work to cover our living expenses.
-Dad had suffered a mental health breakdown and was still recovering while I was boarded with Mimi.
+Dad had suffered a mental breakdown and was still recovering while I was boarded with Mimi.
 That much, I’d been told.

-I now think my hesitation––my internalized restriction goes back to those days when I was afraid to ask why I was left behind.
+I now think my hesitation –– my internalized restriction goes back to those days when I was afraid to ask why I was left behind.

 I was afraid that if I asked, I’d never be allowed back to a place where I felt safe.
+And I did feel safe in the Seattle house I considered my home.

 4 Comments